kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh
 and does the following things.

-1. Downloads and installs kcp executables if they are not already evident on `$PATH`.
+1. Downloads and installs the space provider's executables if they are not already evident on `$PATH`.
 2. Downloads and installs kubestellar executables if they are not already evident on `$PATH`.
-3. Ensures that kcp and KubeStellar are deployed (i.e., their processes are running and their initial configurations have been established) either as bare processes or as workload in a pre-existing Kubernetes cluster.
+3. Ensures that the space provider and KubeStellar are deployed (i.e., their processes are running and their initial configurations have been established) either as bare processes or as workload in a pre-existing Kubernetes cluster.